-Secondly, we know that profits are a function of revenues and costs.
-Factually, the revenue generation and costs incurrence are not a simultaneous activity.
-Costs are incurred first to do the production activity and then the selling of the product is initiated.
+- Secondly, we know that profits are a function of revenues and costs.
+Factually, the revenue generation and costs incurrence are not simultaneous activities.
+Costs are incurred first to do the production activity, and then the selling of the product is initiated.
 Prices also are not known when the product is being produced.
-After the cost incurrence which may be considered sunk cost, the only objective left is to maximize the revenues as the cost are no more controllable by the managers.
+After the cost incurrence, which may be considered sunk cost, the only objective left is to maximize the revenues as the cost are no more controllable by the managers.

 To further understand the situation, let us take an example.
 The sales of Air Conditioners (AC) in the market are dependent on the summer season.
 If it is too hot, the sales would be too high and vice-versa.
-The decision to produce the AC cannot be taken once the full summer has arrived but it has to be taken at the time of winters on the basis of some assumption and perception of a profitable venture.
-Profit maximizing objective cannot be pursued because one of the factors (i.e. cost) is not under control anymore and therefore the objective left is of sales maximization.
+The decision to produce the AC cannot be taken once the summer has arrived, but it has to be taken at the time of winter on the basis of some assumption and perception of a profitable venture.
+Profit maximizing objective cannot be pursued because one of the factors (i.e., cost) is not under control, and therefore the objective left is sales maximization.

 Considering the limitations as discussed, the profit maximization as an objective, we can not safely conclude that revenue or sales maximization is a better or obvious choice for the managers.

 Also read Profit vs. Wealth Maximization.